kokkonisd/cs-artifact-template/doc/src/example/spellcheck-tool-repo.md

 [Semantic Versioning](https://semver.org/) is used (in tandem with Git) for the versioning of Spellcheck.
 Concretely, Spellcheck versions will materialize through [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) and updates to the `VERSION` file.
-This makes reproducing specific versions of Spellcheck (such as the one used in the fictional paper) easier, and citations to the repository/tool can specify the version to avoid ambiguities, as Spellcheck evolves.
+This makes reproducing results using specific versions of Spellcheck (such as the one used in the fictional paper) easier, and citations to the repository/tool can specify the version to avoid ambiguities, as Spellcheck evolves.